Welcome to the Wellbeing Faculty

 - Motivational presentations

-Head Teachers Welfare – Farrer has two Head Teachers Welfare allocated to assist with the welfare of the students.
-The Head Teachers Welfare are responsible for all welfare-orientated programs within the boarding and day school and to provide leadership for Year Coordinators.
+Head Teachers Wellbeing – Farrer has two Head Teachers Wellbeing allocated to assist with the wellbeing of the students.
+The Head Teachers Wellbeing are responsible for all wellbeing-orientated programs within the boarding and day school and to provide leadership for Year Coordinators.

 Year Co-ordinators – are positions created out of the need for a “parent substitute” for students, and in particular the boarding students.
 All year co-ordinators are residential staff (they live at the school).
-They are a focal part of the school’s welfare network and are part of the colour committee for their years.
+They are a focal part of the school’s Wellbeing network and are part of the colour level committee for their year group.